 If you want to choose all of your trades and feel confident enough in your abilities and knowledge to choose them for yourself, you probably don’t need Fisher.

 >>>Read more: Buy and Hold vs. Active Trading

 Choosing a money management firm, especially when you’re talking about investing hundreds of thousands of dollars, is a huge commitment.

 If you’re thinking Fisher Investments is right for you, request an appointment to talk with a representative.
 Then, they can help you set up your account and get started.

 Is Fisher Investments a Fiduciary?

 Yes, Fisher Investments is a fiduciary.
 This means the company and its Investment Counselors are legally obligated to put your interests first.
-This isn't the case with every money manager out there or many online brokers.
-You also pay a straightforward annual fee with Fisher Investments, not commission-based fees, so Investment Counselors aren't incentivized to keep selling you different products or services.
+This isn't the case with every money manager out there or many online brokers that may try to cross-sell or push you to sign up for more.

 Facet Wealth connects you with a dedicated Certified Financial Planner who works directly with you to help with services like retirement planning, asset management, tax planning, and even services like estate planning.
 The CFPs you work with are fiduciaries and can work with you to create a custom investment portfolio using your current brokerage account.

 You have an introductory call with a Facet Wealth CFP that's similar to Fisher Investments, so you can feel out the service.
 If you decide to move forward, Facet Wealth charges $1,800 to $6,000 annually depending on the services you use, not assets under management.
 If you have a very large portfolio, this could actually save money versus using an investment advisor that charges fees based on assets under management.